 To identify similar temporal shifts in sedimentation regimes in our case study "Multiple cores" (CS3), we examined our data collection of 55 sediment cores regarding a general tendency in sedimentation rate shifts.
-First, we considered the 11 700-yr BP (Before Present, i.e., before 1950 CE) boundary as our marker for the change between Holocene and Late Pleistocene to separate the datasets (Rasmussen et al., 2006; Lowe and Walker, 2014; Walker et al., 2008).
+First, we considered the 11 700 years BP boundary as our marker for the change between Holocene and Late Pleistocene to separate the datasets (Rasmussen et al., 2006; Lowe and Walker, 2014; Walker et al., 2008).
 We selected this marker because numerous studies suggest a general difference in sedimentation regimes between these periods (e.g., Baumer et al., 2021; Bjune et al., 2021; Kublitskiy et al., 2020; Müller et al., 2009; Wolfe, 1996; Vyse et al., 2021).
-As some of the models were below the 11 700-yr BP marker, the calculation of the mean sedimentation rate for the Late Pleistocene featured only a subset of sediment cores (total number of sediment cores with measurement in Late Pleistocene: 20).
-Then, for each age model of the sediment cores in the subset, we used the two-sigma ranges around 11 700 yr BP to determine whether the maximum absolute change occurred exactly at 11 700 yr BP or around our set marker.
+As some of the models were below the 11 700 years BP marker, the calculation of the mean sedimentation rate for the Late Pleistocene featured only a subset of sediment cores (total number of sediment cores with measurement in Late Pleistocene: 20).
+Then, for each age model of the sediment cores in the subset, we used the 2σ ranges around 11700 years BP to determine whether the maximum absolute change occurred exactly at 11 700 years BP or around our set marker.
 For this investigation, we changed the bin size to 100-year bins to allow comparison between each modeling system and the combined models.
-Using maximum from the interquartile ranges of the two-sigma ranges for each model (see supplementary material Figure S3), we defined the observation period from 8700 to 14 700 yr BP (corresponds to a range of \pm 3000 years).
+Using the maximum from the interquartile ranges of the 2σ ranges for each model (see Fig. S3), we defined the observation period from 8700 to 14700 years BP (corresponds to a range of ± 3000 years).
 We then checked the data within the time span to see where the maximum change in sedimentation rate occurred.
-If the calculated age for the new marker was at the edge of our time span, we iteratively increased the outer limit by 100 years (up to a maximum of 18 000 yr BP) to see if the calculated age still reflected the maximum absolute change.
+If the calculated age for the new marker was at the edge of our time span, we iteratively increased the outer limit by 100 years (up to a maximum of 18 000 years BP) to see if the calculated age still reflected the maximum absolute change.
 We then used the newly defined marker to calculate the mean sedimentation rate for before and after the marker.